-It is important to keep track of your menstrual cycle because each time you visit a physician, she will ask you the first day of your last period.
+It is important to keep track of your cycle because each time you visit a physician, she will ask you the first day of your last period.
 Your physician asks this to not only make sure that you are not pregnant, but also to make sure that you are not experiencing problems with your health.
-If you are younger than 40, your periods should be regular, and missing a period or irregular periods might indicate that you have a health problem, such as poor nutrition.
+If you are younger than 40, missing or irregular periods might indicate that you have a health problem, such as poor nutrition.

-Tracking your menstrual cycle will also help you determine if you may be pregnant.
 If you have regular periods and suddenly your period is a week late, for example, you should take a pregnancy test.
-In addition, if you decide to try to become pregnant, knowing your menstrual cycle can help you determine the best days to have intercourse to conceive a baby.
+In addition, if you decide to try to become pregnant, knowing your cycle can help you determine the best days to have intercourse to conceive.
 Alternatively, knowing your cycle can also help you avoid pregnancy because you can avoid having intercourse of the days where you are probably the most fertile.

-To calculate the length of your menstrual cycle, begin with the first day you begin spotting or bleeding.
+To calculate the length of your cycle, begin with the first day you begin spotting or bleeding.
 This counts as day 1.
-Then, track the days until the next cycle begins.
-The time from the first day you begin spotting or bleeding to the last day before you begin spotting or bleeding again is your menstrual cycle.
+Then, track the days until the next one begins.
+The time from the first day you begin spotting or bleeding to the last day before you begin spotting or bleeding again is your cycle.

-Conversely, low body weight can cause periods to cease or become irregular as well.
-The low amount of body fat may cause the body to not produce sufficient amounts of estrogen, which can cause periods to cease or become irregular.
-Alternatively, if the woman is very thin because of lack of food or poor nutrition, the menstrual cycle may also stop.
+Conversely, low weight can cause periods to cease or become irregular as well.
+The low amount of body fat may cause insufficient amounts of estrogen, which can cause periods to cease or become irregular.
+Alternatively, if the woman is very thin because of lack of food or poor nutrition, the cycle may also stop.

 Stress and emotions can also play a role in menstruation.
 When a woman is very stressed, her periods may stop or become irregular.
 When you experience a lot of stress and negative emotions, your body produces extra amounts of a hormone called “cortisol.”
 Cortisol can affect the other hormones associated with menstruation, throwing off your regular cycle.

 Some women may experience menopause earlier than 45, or later than 55.
-The age at which a woman reaches menopause is largely dependent on her family history.
+The age at which menopause is reached is largely dependent on family history.
 For example, if your mother experienced menopause at age 60, you will probably experience menopause around that age as well.
 However, your hormone levels and general health also play a role in the age at which you experience menopause.
 Women who have had a hysterectomy or a condition that affects the hormones may experience menopause earlier or later than she might normally.

-The symptoms of menopause vary from woman to woman.
-Some women experience few symptoms, and except for the cessation of menstruation, they might not be aware of the hormonal changes inside their body.
+The symptoms of menopause vary.
+Some women experience few symptoms, and except for the cessation of menstruation, they might not be aware of their hormonal changes.
 Other women experience a variety of symptoms for years before her period finally ceases.
 These symptoms may include:

 If you believe that you may be experiencing symptoms of menopause, visit your gynecologist or family physician.
 This is particularly important if your symptoms are interfering with your everyday life, such as if insomnia is causing you to be too tired during the day to function effectively.
 Your physician can perform tests to determine if you are going through, or have already experienced, menopause.
 According to the PubMed Health website, hese tests include: